opnfv/pharos/docs/pharos-spec.rst

 Objectives / Scope
 -------------------

-Pharos spec defines the OPNFV test environment (in which OPNFV platform can be deployed and tested).
+Pharos defines the state of the deployment environment (i.e. pre-deployment state).
+While it defines the state of the environment it does not define the implementation of a test infrastructure.
+This guarantees that the OPNFV platform will sucessfully deploy and can be tested using the the automated toolchain.

+A Pharos compliant lab ...
 - Provides a secure, scalable, standard and HA environment
 - Supports full deployment lifecycle (this requires a bare metal environment)
 - Supports functional and performance testing
 - Provides common tooling and test scenarios (including test cases and workloads) available to the community
 - Provides mechanisms and procedures for secure remote access to the test environment

-Virtualized environments will be useful but do not provide a fully featured deployment/test capability.
+Virtualized environments will be useful for development but do not provide a fully featured deployment/test capability.

 The high level architecture may be summarized as follows: